Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Nusa Penida is the nemesis of Bali, its dark sister, the place where all the evil entities reside.
 Ghosts, demons, dark spirits, and the most fearsome of them all: I Macaling, the bearer of diseases.

-Also known a Jero Gede Macaling, this dark manifestation of God is blamed for every environmental disaster in Balinese land.
 Stories of his origins mostly refer to the half-mythological times of the Majapahit invasion of Bali, when he was still a human, hand of the King Dalem Dukut, ruler of Nusa Penida.

-Thanks to his army of invisible creatures (wong gamang) I Macaling repelled the invasion of the Majapahit twice, before being killed by the fang of a Naga (holy snake, or dragon).
 His name indeed comes from the word Caling, fang in Balinese.
 It was this metaphysical battle of light and darkness that gave the island its name.
 Nusa Penida, the island of priests.

 His power though was so great that he became a God, capable of bringing havoc to the kingdom.
 Only by paying him the due respect, disasters can be prevented.

-That’s why every Balinese Hindu must make a pilgrimage to this island at least once in a lifetime (the more the better), to visit the Pura Dalem Ped, the temple where I Macaling is buried.
+That’s why every Balinese Hindu must make a pilgrimage to this island at least once in a lifetime (the more, the better) to visit the Pura Dalem Ped, the temple where I Macaling is buried.

 Nusa Penida is still considered Angker (scary, terrifying) by the Hindus of the “mainland”, black magic is believed to still be practiced.
 Some locals told us that it’s true.